 LAZERLIBBY from Twitter clues us in that “Jack’s Bistro in Baltimore has a Peanut Butter and Jelly shot!
 It’s awesome!!”
 Peanut butter is an eternal favorite and classic peanut butter and jelly sandwiches seem to return everyone to memories of youth, freedom and fun days of carefree living.
 No wonder this shot is such a hit.
 Though Jack’s recipe isn’t available here, I’ve crafted a version of the Peanut Butter and Jelly Shot and hope hits the spot.

-PB&J Shot – created by Cheri Loughlin
+PB&J Shot – recipe by Cheri Loughlin, The Intoxicologist

 3/4 ounce Cassis